-Organizations that have employee involvement are the ones where there is an established work culture, systems, and processes to encourage and make use of employee input and feedback.
+Organizations that have employee involvement are the ones where there is an established work culture, systems, and processes to encourage and make use of employee input and continuous feedback.
 By doing this, companies see benefits in keeping employees at all levels actively engaged in core activities.
 Let’s talk about Workforce Engagement Management.

 What is Workforce Engagement Management?

 Workforce Engagement is the process of employee engagement with all the collaborators in the organization, which in the future helps to increase the work commitment, which helps to meet organizational goals & objectives.

 This process helps employers to identify who are the right people and how to find, satisfy, retain & motivate them.